Road debris

-Road debris, a form of road hazard, is debris on or off a road.
+Road debris, a form of road hazard, is debris that accumulates on or off a road.
 Road debris includes substances, materials, and objects that are foreign to the normal roadway environment.
-Debris may be produced by vehicular or non-vehicular sources, but in all cases it is considered litter, a form of solid waste.
+Debris may be produced by vehicular or non-vehicular sources, although in all cases it is considered litter, a form of solid waste.
 Debris may tend to collect in areas where vehicles do not drive, such as on the edges (shoulder), around traffic islands, and junctions.

-Road spray or tire kickup is road debris (usually liquid water) that has been kicked up, pushed out, or sprayed out from a tire.
+Road spray or tire kickup is road debris (usually liquid water) that has been kicked up, pushed out, or sprayed out from, a tire.
 In 2004, a AAA Foundation for Traffic Safety study revealed that vehicle-related road debris caused 25,000 accidents and nearly 100 deaths a year.

 Causes

 Road debris can be caused by various factors, including objects falling off vehicles or natural disasters and weather, specifically wind, storms, tornadoes, hurricanes, etc.